School profile Verified 2 June 2026

 The GL Assessment 11+ entrance test format

 The Buckinghamshire Secondary Transfer Test applies.
-It has two papers, is age-standardised, and assesses verbal, non-verbal, and mathematical skills.
+It has two multiple-choice papers and age-standardised verbal, mathematical and non-verbal skill scores; 121 or more qualifies a child for grammar-school consideration.

 Assessment route